charliexchen/Ant-IRL/README.md

  <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/episodic_reward.png" width="250" />
 </p>
 <p align="center"><i> <sub>Fig 1: loss function at each episode of the value critic.
 Given AAC is on-policy, we can expect this value to not go down as long as the policy has not converged.
 Fig 2: objective of the actor policy.
 This is the log-likelihood scaled advantage, and so we expect it to go up as the agent improves.
 Fig 3: Episodic cumulative reward -- the agent is moving faster as the policy improves.</sub></i> </p>

-Some best practices:
+Tuning RL algorithms is hard.
+To make my life easier, I followed the best some best practices:
 * Normalise the input and ouput of the NNs so the values across the layers are of similar magnitude
 * Offline training/hyperparameter tuning uses train/dev/test sets to prevent overfitting
 * Experiment configurations are separated into config files
-* End to end tests for major components in order to ensure correctness
+* End to end tests for all major components in order to ensure correctness

 ## References
 Main papers I consulted: